PassHub for Business

 Use "status" column to control the user status:

-You can also delete the user account, but this operation is a one-way: the unshared user data will be completely lost.
-Disasble operation is safe and reversible.
+You can also delete the user account, but this operation is one-way: any unshared user data will be completely lost.
+The disable operation is safe and reversible.

 User groups

 Only site administrators are allowed to access Group management controls.
-Here is how it is all done:
+Here is how it's done:

 Step 1.
 Create a new group